dieterich-lab/medication_information_extraction_using_llms/README.md

 # Medication information extraction using local large language models

-This repository contains code for the manuscript: "Medication information extraction using local large language models".
+This repository contains code for the manuscript: **"Medication information extraction using local large language models"**.
 The project uses fine-tuned local open-source large language models for extracting structured medication infromation from unstructured clinical texts in two language: EN and DE.

 # Citation
 If you use this code or the findings from our work, please cite